-A Study has found that trans-women undergoing the gender change procedures increase their risk of getting breast cancer by over 46% as compared to men.
-The study was carried out on over 2000 trans-women and it was found that after undergoing the sex change procedures 1 in 200 came under the risk scanner of breast cancer as compared to less than 8000 in men.
+A study has found that trans-women undergoing gender change procedures increase their risk of getting breast cancer by over 46% as compared to men.
+The study was carried out on over 2000 trans-women and it was found that after undergoing the sex-change procedures 1 in 200 came under the risk scanner of breast cancer as compared to less than 8000 in men.

-Though the risk for naturally born women is one third less, the experts from Netherlands said that not only the patients but even the doctors needed to be aware of the fact that injections of female hormones do have an increased threat.
+Though the risk for naturally born women is one-third less, the experts from the Netherlands said that not only the patients but even the doctors needed to be aware of the fact that injections of female hormones do have an increased threat.

-In Britain there has been a drastic rise in the number of operations and it’s around 250 per year presently as compared to 54 around 2000.
-The researchers were unclear though if some of the cases were genetic or due do lifestyle because one of their trans gender woman study did carry the BRCA gene mutation that lead to breast cancer.
-Besides, it also showed that trans- gender men were at a considerably lower risk as compared to female population.
+In Britain, there has been a drastic rise in the number of operations and it’s around 250 per year presently as compared to 54 around 2000.
+The researchers were unclear though if some of the cases were genetic or due to lifestyle because one of their transgender woman studies did carry the BRCA gene mutation that leads to breast cancer.
+Besides, it also showed that transgender men were at a considerably lower risk as compared to the female population.
 The study that determined the same involved 1229 trans men of which four had invasive breast cancer have diagnosed at 47 years post 15 years of hormone treatment.